gicentre/litvis/documents/tutorials/introduction/intro1.md

 ![helloLitvis with two charts](images/hello2.png)

-By continuing to add text and code samples that render visualizations we can build up literate visualization narratives that lead the reader through the design of a visualization as well as help you as the author of the visualization to organise your thoughts and experiement with design decisions.
+By continuing to add text and code samples that render visualizations we can build up literate visualization narratives that lead the reader through the design of a visualization as well as help you as the author of the visualization to organise your thoughts and experiment with design decisions.

-But notice that we have some repitition between the two code blocks that share a common data source, and that we have been forced to give the two versions of the function different names (`helloLitvis` and `helloLitvis2`) to avoid name clashes.
+But notice that we have some repetition between the two code blocks that share a common data source, and that we have been forced to give the two versions of the function different names (`helloLitvis` and `helloLitvis2`) to avoid name clashes.

-By default, functions that are defined in fenced code blocks are visisble throughout the entire document (which is why we had to give both rendering functions different names).
+By default, functions that are defined in fenced code blocks are visible throughout the entire document (which is why we had to give both rendering functions different names).
 We can use this to clean things up a little by putting the common code inside its own function to be used by other functions:

 ````